 The Benefits of Dental Probiotics

-Your body is home to a unique set of microbes, and about 700 species live in your mouth.5, 7 These include microscopic bacteria, yeasts, and more.
+Your body is home to a unique set of microbes, and about 700 species live in your mouth.
+These include microscopic bacteria, yeasts, and more.
 Collectively, they make up your unique oral microbiome.

 Some oral bacteria are essential for good dental and overall health.
 Others cause oral health problems like bad breath and tooth decay.

-Maintaining an optimal balance of beneficial bacteria can keep bad bacteria from harming you.
-Dental probiotics are one way to ensure you have enough healthy bacteria in your mouth.
+Maintaining a healthy balance of beneficial bacteria helps keep harmful bacteria in check.
+Dental probiotics are one way to support that balance in your mouth.

 What are Dental Probiotics?

-Probiotics, including dental probiotics, are dietary supplements and food ingredients that restore a healthy balance of good bacteria in your body.
+Probiotics, including dental probiotics, are supplements and food ingredients that help support a healthy balance of good bacteria in your body.
 Oral probiotics replenish the specific bacterial strains that support a healthy mouth environment.

-Together with good oral hygiene and routine teeth cleanings, dental probiotics can help prevent:7
+Together with good oral hygiene and routine teeth cleanings, dental probiotics can help prevent:

 About Probiotics